Photo Credit: Shutterstock

 But is this the best you can do?
 The chance to get 10 percent back at Amazon for Avis time and mileage charges (double that if using the Alexa skill) seems like a sure thing.
-We tested the deal and found that a renter can almost always do better with a different offer.
+But when we tested the deal, we found that you can almost always do better with a different offer.
 Here's how we break it down.

 The Amazon offer seems promising on its face, as it states that a renter can get "up to 30 percent off base rates" and either 10 or 20 percent back in Amazon credit.
-But the key words here are "up to".
+But the key words here are "up to.".
 Avis is promising a discount somewhere between zero and 30 percent with an Amazon credit as an incentive to book directly.
-In addition, booking the Amazon offer locks a renter into the Amazon rate, despite a very high probability that a lower rate is available elsewhere.
+Moreover, booking the Amazon offer locks a renter into the Amazon rate, despite a very high probability that a lower rate is available elsewhere.

 There are other downsides, too.
 Want to book the AARP or USAA rate code to get a free additional driver at Avis?
 You can't do it through this Amazon offer because rental car companies only accept one AWD (Avis Worldwide Discount) code on a reservation.
 Selecting the Amazon benefit precludes any other possible discount, whether publicly available or tied to a club or membership.

 We tested the Amazon offer through Avis for a simple trip to Detroit before Labor Day.
 Booking without any discount yielded a price of $556.45, with a base time and mileage rate of $446.